dreadl0ck/netcap/cmd/util/README.md

 ## Description

-The tool can be used to check the validity of generated audit records, as well as converting netcap timestamps to human readable format.
+The tool can be used to check the validity of generated audit records, as well as converting netcap timestamps to human-readable format.

 Read more about this tool in the documentation: https://docs.netcap.io